Living Document

 HECS-HELP Threshold Update

 The minimum HECS-HELP repayment threshold is indexed annually.
-For FY2025-26, the threshold is $67,000 under the new marginal repayment system.
-The FY2026-27 threshold will be adjusted based on average weekly earnings data, with the updated figure expected to be announced in early 2026.
+For FY2026-27, the threshold is $69,528 under the marginal repayment system, up from $67,000 in FY2025-26.

 The marginal repayment system introduced in FY2025-26 will continue.
 You only pay the repayment percentage on income above the threshold, not on your entire income.
 See our HECS-HELP Guide for the full breakdown.